-Connecticut spent more on education per pupil during fiscal year 2021 than every other state listed by the U.S. Census Bureau in a first look at their annual survey of school system finances, which included data for 38 states and the District of Columbia.
+Connecticut spent more on education per pupil during fiscal year 2021 than almost every other state listed by the U.S. Census Bureau in a first look at their annual survey of school system finances, which included data for 38 states and the District of Columbia.

 Connecticut’s per student spending saw an increase of more than $1,000 per student since the onset of the COVID-19 pandemic in 2020, and $6,000 per student since 2012, according to visualization data presented by the Census Bureau.